docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Query Transform Functions
 ================================================================================

-These functions give artisans information about the transforms they’ll need in order to correctly place layers within a composition and respond appropriately to the various queries After Effects will send to their `PR_QueryFunc <#_bookmark744>`__ entry point function.
+These functions give artisans information about the transforms they'll need in order to correctly place layers within a composition and respond appropriately to the various queries After Effects will send to their `PR_QueryFunc <#_bookmark744>`__ entry point function.

-As that entry point is optional, so is your artisan’s response to the queries; however, if you don’t, your users may be disappointed that (while doing interactive preview drawing) all the camera and light indicators vanish, until they stop moving!
+As that entry point is optional, so is your artisan's response to the queries; however, if you don't, your users may be disappointed that (while doing interactive preview drawing) all the camera and light indicators vanish, until they stop moving!
 Artisans are complex beasts; contact us if you have any questions.

 AEGP_QueryXFormSuite2
 ********************************************************************************